 - Speaking of swimming, if you plan on getting in the water, bear in mind that there really is no such thing as a waterproof sunscreen.
 Read a sunscreen’s label closely and what you’ll realize is that the sunscreen is water resistant, but it will only last for a certain period of time, such as up to 80 minutes.
 The same goes for sunscreens that claim to be sweatproof.
 Reapply regularly while you’re tanning, whether you’re sweating a lot, swimming, or drying yourself with a towel, to keep protecting your skin so you get a glow, not a burn.

 Don’t Forget the Lip Balm

 Your lips are a special type of skin and normally sensitive against the intense heat of the sun.
-Your lips should also have moisturizer in a form of a lip balm to keep them hydrated and not result to a dry and chapped lips.
+Your lips should also have moisturizer in a form of a lip balm to keep them hydrated and not result to a dry and chapped lips, or burned lips.